-All CCN agents must comply with this policy.
-Compliance with this policy will be audited by CCN's Privacy Officer on a quarterly basis (in compliance with the CCN policy "Policy and Procedures for Privacy and Security Auditing").
-Should the Privacy Officer determine that an agent of CCN has not complied with this policy, disciplinary measures will be taken.
-The Privacy Officer, in consultation with the agent's manager and the CEO as necessary, is responsible for determining the seriousness of disciplinary measures and, depending on the circumstances, may recommend that an agent's relationship with CCN be terminated.
-If the instance of non-compliance constitutes a violation of the agent's Confidentiality Agreement, legal action against the agent may be pursued as per that agreement.
+All CorHealth agents must comply with this policy.
+Compliance with this policy will be audited by CorHealth's Privacy Officer annually, in compliance with the CorHealth policy, "Policy and Procedures for Privacy and Security Auditing".
+Should the Privacy Officer determine that an agent of CorHealth has not complied with this policy, disciplinary measures will be taken.
+The Privacy Officer, in consultation with the agent's manager and the CEO, as necessary, is responsible for determining the seriousness of disciplinary measures and, depending on the circumstances, may recommend that an agent's relationship with CorHealth be terminated.
+If the instance of noncompliance constitutes a violation of the agent's confidentiality agreement, legal action against the agent may be pursued as per that agreement.

-Should a CCN agent suspect a breach of this policy or its procedures ("breach" being defined in CCN policy, "Information Security and Privacy Breach Management"), the agent has a duty (articulated in CCN policy, "Information Security and Privacy Breach Management") to report such suspicions to the Privacy Officer as soon as possible.
-Failure to report a breach constitutes in itself non-compliance with CCN policy and may result in disciplinary action.
+Should a CorHealth agent suspect a breach of this policy or its procedures (breach being defined in the CorHealth policy, "Information Security and Privacy Breach Management"), the agent has a duty (articulated in the CorHealth policy, "Information Security and Privacy Breach Management") to report such suspicions to the Privacy Officer as soon as possible.
+Failure to report a breach constitutes non-compliance with the CorHealth policy and may result in disciplinary action.

-2.6 Policy and Procedures for Secure Retention of Records of Personal Health Information on Mobile Devices
+4.6 Policy and Procedures for Secure Retention of Records of Personal Health Information on Mobile Devices

 The "IT Policy: Email, Internet, and Computing Devices" expressly forbids the retention of personal health information on mobile devices.
-Personal health information can only be stored electronically on CCN's secure network.
+Personal health information can only be stored electronically on CorHealth's secure network.

-Mobile Devices are defined as but are not restricted to:
+Mobile Devices are defined as but are not limited to:

 - Laptops

 - Personal Digital Assistants (PDAs)

 - Tablets

 - Smart phones

 - Mobile phones

 - Blackberries

-- Any portable storage device that could be used to digitally/electronically copy, transcribe or store files.
+- Any portable storage device that could be used to digitally/electronically copy, transcribe, or store files.

-The policy additionally prohibits agents who are working remotely from accessing personal health information.
+The policy additionally prohibits agents who are working remotely from accessing personal health information, when outside of the CorHealth network.

-All CCN agents must comply with this policy.
-Compliance with this policy will be audited by CCN's Privacy Officer on a quarterly basis (in compliance with the CCN policy "Policy and Procedures for Privacy and Security Auditing").
-Should the Privacy Officer determine that an agent of CCN has not complied with this policy, disciplinary measures will be taken.
-The Privacy Officer is responsible for determining the seriousness of disciplinary measures and, depending on the circumstances, may recommend that an agent's relationship with CCN be terminated.
-If the instance of non-compliance constitutes a violation of the agent's Confidentiality Agreement, legal action against the agent may be pursued as per that agreement.
+All CorHealth agents must comply with this policy.
+Compliance with this policy will be audited by

+CorHealth's Privacy Officer annually, in compliance with the CorHealth policy, "Policy and Procedures for Privacy and Security Auditing".
+Should the Privacy Officer determine that an agent of CorHealth has not complied with this policy, disciplinary measures will be taken.
+The Privacy Officer is responsible for determining the seriousness of disciplinary measures and, depending on the circumstances, may recommend that an agent's relationship with CorHealth be terminated.
+If the instance of non-compliance constitutes a violation of the agent's confidentiality agreement, legal action against the agent may be pursued as per that agreement.

-Should a CCN agent suspect a breach of this policy or its procedures ("breach" being defined in CCN policy, "Information Security and Privacy Breach Management"), the agent has a duty (articulated in CCN policy, "Information Security and Privacy Breach Management") to report such suspicions to the Privacy Officer as soon as possible.
-Failure to report a breach constitutes in itself non-compliance with CCN policy and may result in disciplinary action.
+Should a CorHealth agent suspect a breach of this policy or its procedures (breach being defined in the CorHealth policy, "Information Security and Privacy Breach Management"), the agent has a duty (articulated in the CorHealth policy, "Information Security and Privacy Breach Management") to report such suspicions to the Privacy Officer as soon as possible.
+Failure to report a breach constitutes non-compliance with the CorHealth policy and may result in disciplinary action.

-2.7 Policy and Procedures for the Secure Transfer of Personal Health Information
+4.7 Policy and Procedures for the Secure Transfer of Personal Health Information

-CCN has developed a policy and associated procedures for the secure transfer of personal health information ("Secure Transfer of Personal Health Information").
-This policy sets out that all transmissions of personal health information must be done in a secure manner, and provides all the means by which personal health information may be transferred.
+CorHealth has developed a policy and associated procedures for the secure transfer of personal health information ("Secure Transfer of Personal Health Information").
+This policy sets out that all transmissions of personal health information must be done in a secure manner and provides all the means by which personal health information may be transferred.
 Any other method of transferring personal health information is prohibited.
-According to the policy, CCN's Privacy Officer is responsible for ensuring that these transfers are made in a secure manner.
+According to the policy, CorHealth's Privacy Officer is responsible for ensuring that these transfers are made in a secure manner.